ArihantBarjatya/Covid-Chatbot/README.md

 ## Testing
 Use the `CSRnet_test.ipynb` to test the model using the saved model states.\
+The `saves` folder contains the link to the trained parameters.\
 Note - Change the `root` variable to the address of your folder.

 ## Results